-Setting: The campground is nestled in the Allegheny Mountains near Fort Necessity Battlefield, where, on July 3, 1754, the first shots of the French and Indian War were fired and George Washington held his first military command.
-Nearby are a reconstruction of Fort Necessity and Mount Washington Tavern, a stagecoach inn of the 1800s.
-Campers are shaded by oaks and hickories.
+Setting: The campground is nestled in the Allegheny Mountains near Fort Necessity Battle-field, where, on July 3, 1754, the first shots of the French and Indian War were fired and George Washington held his first military command.
+Besides the events of the French and Indian War that were played out here, the National Road, the first federally financed highway, passes through the park.
+It linked the seaboard states to the emerging Ohio Valley and helped travelers and settlers overcome the barrier of the Appalachians.
+Nearby are a reconstruction of Fort Necessity and the Mount Washington Tavern, a stagecoach inn of the 1800s.
+Oaks and hickories shade today's campers in a peaceful setting.

 Group Campground: The campground is open from early spring to late fall.
 However, heavy snows can make access difficult at times; contact the park for information on road conditions.
 Reservations are required at least 1 week in advance; call the park.
 The campground is for organized youth groups only.
 Each group is required to perform a 3-hour park conservation project and expected to attend park programs such as fort tours and talks.
 There must be 1 adult leader at least 21 years old for every 6 youths.
-Water is available only from mid-April to mid-October.
+Water is available only from mid-April to mid-October at the campground.